EtchedPixels/FUZIX/Kernel/platform-cpm22/README.md

 needed, and customisation to one of systems or S100 setups where the BIOS is the platform definition are possible.

+## User Space

+Fuzix Z80 binaries are relocatable and the system can therefore run existing Fuzix Z80 binaries without any rebuilding being required.
+In addition, unlike CP/M the Fuzix file system is a self describing file system abstracted from the physical layout.
+It is therefore merely necessary to build or use a file system the same size as (or smaller than) the CP/M volume upon which it is being put.

 ## Versions
 Two versions of the binary are built. fuzix56.com is a binary where the common space is linked at E000-EFFF with E000-E3FF available for the customisation.